RivinHD/Tsunami-Simulation/docs_sphinx/submissions/bathymetry_boundary_conditions.rst

 **Subcritical Flow**

-At around 2 seconds at 2000 a small dent in the total height can be seen.
+At about 2 seconds at 2000 a small dent can be seen in the total height.

 .. raw:: html